pysb/pysb/doc/tutorial.rst

 variable named identically to the component's name (``A``, ``k`` and ``synthesize_A`` above), or ``model`` in the case of the ``Model`` object itself.
 This is not standard Python behavior but it makes models much more readable.
+The `Component`_ section below explains a bit more about this feature, and technical readers can find even more in the `Self-export`_ section.

 Using a model
 =============

 Now that we have created a model file, we will see how to load it and do something with it.
-Here is the code corresponding to the rest of the example from "First steps".
+Here is ``run_tutorial_a.py``, the code corresponding to the rest of the example from `First steps`_.

 .. literalinclude:: /../pysb/examples/run_tutorial_a.py